PascalKrieg/Discus-Bot/README.md

 Attribute           | Value
 ---------------     | ---------
 MYSQL_ROOT_PASSWORD | The root password for you mariadb instance.
 Can be used fairly randomly, as it will not be used and the database should not be accessible from outside the network.
 MYSQL_DATABASE      | The name for the database used.
-MYSQL_USER          | The username of the user the bot uses to access the database defined in MYSQL_DATABASE.
+Currently, this needs to be set to "discus" MYSQL_USER          | The username of the user the bot uses to access the database defined in MYSQL_DATABASE.
 MYSQL_PASSWORD      |The username of the user the bot uses to access the database defined in MYSQL_DATABASE.